Nominations Open for 2023 Community Champion Awards

 Sponsored by Southern Plant & Tool Hire

-Awarded to a teacher or teaching assistant who has shown extraordinary commitment to have a positive impact on the lives of local children through their enthusiasm and commitment, both at school and home.
+Awarded to an individual teacher or teaching assistant who has shown extraordinary commitment to have a positive impact on the lives of local children through their enthusiasm and commitment, both at school and home.

 Sponsored by The Head Partnership Solicitors